LAWYER PROFILE

 Chambers Review

 Mohamed Abdel Wahab is one of the best-known arbitration lawyers in Egypt.
-His practice combines expert witness and arbitrator appointments with regular roles as counsel on significant and high-profile cases, and he receives especially high praise for his expertise in oil and gas and construction disputes.
+His practice combines a high number of expert witness and arbitrator appointments with roles as counsel on a variety of significant and high-profile cases.
+He receives particularly high praise for his expertise in oil and gas and construction disputes.

 Mohamed Abdel Wahab is a leading arbitrator and arbitration counsel based in Cairo.
 He is very highly respected for his international commercial and investment treaty practice.
 As an arbitrator, he frequently presides over disputes concerning construction, energy and infrastructure issues.